Skip to main content

 The landmark study by Hung et al. provides a powerful illustration of this duality.
 This research, conducted on a large cohort of patients with pre-dialysis stage 3-4 Chronic Kidney Disease (CKD), employed propensity score matching to create comparable groups of spironolactone users and non-users, thus minimizing confounding variables.

-The truly compelling finding, however, was in the analysis of progression to (ESRD).
+The truly compelling finding, however, was in the analysis of progression to end-stage renal disease (ESRD).
 Spironolactone users demonstrated a markedly lower incidence of ESRD, with an adjusted hazard ratio of 0.66, indicating a 34% reduction in risk compared to non-users.
 This suggests a renoprotective effect that is independent of, and occurs despite, the immediate risk of hyperkalemia.

 What Explains the Renoprotective Effect?